quinndiggity/hacking_slot_machines/README.md

 # slotbot

-One of the games is centered around answering ridiculously difficult general knowledge questions.
-It has no element of luck, and can be won by skill alone.
-I wanted to make a system that could use computer vision to consistently and undetectably win the jackpot prize.
+This repo contains the code for a system to hack a particular brand of slot machine using computer vision and brute-force search.

+The game is centered around answering difficult general knowledge questions.
 I found the game ROM on the deepweb, and decrypted the question/answer bank.
 Using this, I made a system that could covertly read the screen and tell me the answer through a secret earpiece.

 Here's the pipeline: